 SHOW RACISM THE RED CARD

-The Club will communicate with supporters on a regular basis through The Dale Supporters Trust and through various other communication methods i.e. E-Mail, Website, Club Programme, Newsletters and Forums
+The club will communicate with supporters on a regular basis through The Dale Supporters Trust and through various other communication methods i.e. E-Mail, Website, Club Programme, Newsletters, Social Media and Forums

 Concessionary prices are available to junior supporters, young persons and senior citizens.
 Senior citizens are available to both men and women from the age of 65.

-The Club will provide support for disabled supporters and their helpers.
-Gina Buckley, Administration Manager is available on 01706 644648 or by email at firstname.lastname@example.org to assist disabled supporters with any questions.
+The club will provide support for disabled supporters and their helpers.
+Gina Buckley, Administration Manager is available on 0844 826 1907, option 8 or by email at firstname.lastname@example.org to assist disabled supporters with any questions.

 When there is a restriction on tickets, season ticket holders will be given priority to purchase.

 Tickets for all cup competitions will be fixed once the opponents are known and published on the clubs website.
 All prices have to be agreed with the opposing team and these will be done on a match by match basis taking into account the status of the competition, the opponents and the rules relating to the competition.